roamlab/HWasP-toy-problem/README.md

 - policies: the computational graphs and garage policies
 - scripts: the bash scripts to start launchers in different terminals in parallel
 - shared_params: the files containing all parameters for this project (a centralized way of parameter management)

+To run, you need:
+- tensorflow
+- numpy
+- garage
+- gym
+- install the mass-spring-envs